taosdata/TDengine/docs-en/13-operation/11-optimize.md

 title: Performance Optimization
 ---

-After a TDengine cluster has been running for a long enough time, because of updating data, deleting tables and deleting expired data, there may be fragments in data files and query performance may be impacted.
-To resolve the problem of fragments, from version 2.1.3.0 a new SQL command `COMPACT` can be used to defragment the data files.
+After a TDengine cluster has been running for a long enough time, because of data insertion, table deletion and deletion of expired data, there may be fragments in data files and query performance may be impacted.
+To resolve the problem of fragments, since version 2.1.3.0 a new SQL command `COMPACT` can be used to defragment data files.

 ```sql
 COMPACT VNODES IN (vg_id1, vg_id2, ...)
 ```

 `COMPACT` can be used to defragment one or more vgroups.
-The defragmentation work will be put in task queue for scheduling execution by TDengine. `SHOW VGROUPS` command can be used to get the vgroup ids to be used in `COMPACT` command.
-There is a column `compacting` in the output of `SHOW GROUPS` to indicate the compacting status of the vgroup: 2 means the vgroup is waiting in task queue for compacting, 1 means compacting is in progress, and 0 means the vgroup has nothing to do with compacting.
+The defragmentation work will be scheduled in the task queue for execution by TDengine. `SHOW VGROUPS` command can be used to get the vgroup ids to be used in `COMPACT` command.
+There is a column `compacting` in the output of `SHOW GROUPS` to indicate the compaction status of the vgroup: 2 means the vgroup is waiting in task queue for compaction, 1 means compaction is in progress, and 0 means the vgroup has not been scheduled for compaction.

-Please note that a lot of disk I/O is required for defragementation operations, during which the performance may be impacted significantly for data insertion and query, data insertion may be blocked shortly in extreme cases.
+Please note that a lot of disk I/O is required for defragementation operations.
+During defragmentation the performance may be impacted significantly for data insertion and query.
+Data insertion may even be blocked for very short periods, in extreme cases.

 ## Optimize Storage Parameters

-The data in different use cases may have different characteristics, such as the days to keep, number of replicas, collection interval, record size, number of collection points, compression or not, etc. To achieve best efficiency in storage, the parameters in the table below can be used, all of them can either be configured in `taos.cfg` as default the configuration or in the command `create database`.
+The data in different use cases may have different characteristics, such as the days to keep, number of replicas, collection interval, record size, number of collection points, compression or not, etc. To achieve best efficiency in storage, the parameters in the table below can be used.
+All of them can either be configured in `taos.cfg`, as default parameters, or can be set in the command `create database`.
 For detailed definition of these parameters please refer to [Configuration Parameters](/reference/config/).

 | #   | Parameter | Unit | Definition                                                                     | **Value Range**                                                                                 | **Default Value** |
 | --- | --------- | ---- | ------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------- | ----------------- |